 Amanda is currently progressing her CIPS membership, and she already holds a Master of Accounting & Finance and Bachelor of Accounting from University of Technology Sydney (UTS).

 Naomi is a strategic change leader with experience across FMCG, Industrial, and Aerospace/Defence Industries.
 Her focus is on co-creating innovative growth through strategic alliances, partnerships and other supplier relationships to meet the challenges and opportunities of digital transformation and the 4IR.
 She has held a range of senior roles across the supply chain, operations and program management including responsibilities for Asia, Pacific, and Africa.
 Naomi is currently the Director of Procurement and External Manufacturing Partnerships for Campbell Arnott’s, one of the largest food manufacturers in Australia which proudly supports Australian farmers and suppliers.

-Sharon MorrisGeneral Manager for Australia and New Zealand, CIPS Australasia
+Sharon MorrisGeneral Manager – Australia & New Zealand, CIPS Australia and New Zealand